A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 • Higher cost

-6. Bullet‑Resistant Glass
+Bullet-Resistant Glass

 Bullet-resistant glazing combines multiple layers of glass and polycarbonate to absorb ballistic impact.

-Typical thicknesses: 24 mm to 70 mm+, depending on rating
+• 24 mm to 70 mm+

 Features

-• Certified to standards such as UL 752 or EN 1063
+• Certified to UL 752 or EN 1063

 Pros

-• Highest level of impact and forced‑entry resistance
+• Highest impact resistance

 Cons